OP-TEE/optee_os/documentation/optee_design.md

 As one can see, there can be several device trees and some can be shared across the boot stages, the OP-TEE initialization being executed after early platform secure boot and before non secure companion execution.
-Obviously and the non secure world will not be able to access a device tree image located on a secure memory which non secure world as no access to.
+Obviously the non secure world will not be able to access a device tree image located on a secure memory which non secure world as no access to.

 ## Early boot device tree argument

-The OP-TEE core bootloader provides through arguments to OP-TEE core when it boots it.
+The OP-TEE core bootloader provides arguments to the OP-TEE core when it boots it.
 Among those, the physical memory base address of a device tree image accessible to OP-TEE core.